Jacksonville Loitering or Prowling Lawyer

 Unless you flee or there is some other reasonable reason why the police officer can't ask you what you are doing, the law requires the officer to afford you the opportunity to dispel any alarm or immediate concern by identifying yourself and explaining your presence and conduct.

 Loitering or Prowling is a Second Degree Misdemeanor, punishable by up to 60 days in jail.
-Call the SLG criminal defense lawyers to discuss other potential options in your case.
+Call the LGL criminal defense lawyers to discuss other potential options in your case.
 For example, a criminal defense lawyer may be able to convince a prosecutor that the arrest should not have been made or that they will not be able to prove the case which could result in the prosecutor dropping the charges.
 Other possible outcomes could be a pretrial diversion program, probation, court costs, and more.

 The most common defense to Loitering and Prowling is that your conduct did not rise to the level that warranted justifiable and reasonable alarm or immediate concern for the safety of people or property.
 Many people are arrested for Loitering or Prowling for simply standing around.
 They may be prejudged or profiled because of the way they look or how they dress.
 The actions or conduct the officer thought rose to the level of alarm often are actions of a person minding their own business and not engaged in any criminal conduct.
-Give our experienced Jacksonville criminal defense attorneys a call to discuss the options in your Loitering or Prowling case.
+Give our experienced Jacksonville criminal defense attorney a call to discuss the options in your Loitering or Prowling case.

 State v.
 Ecker, 311 So.2d 104 (Fla.
 1975) - In Ecker, the Florida Supreme Court laid out the elements of a loitering and prowling offense.
 The Court determined that the State must prove (1) that the defendant loitered or prowled in a place, at a time, or in a manner that is not usual for law abiding people, and (2) that the loitering and prowling was under circumstances that justified alarm or immediate concern for the safety of people or property in the area.
 The Court noted that a law enforcement officer must be able to articulate specific facts to establish the officer's reasonable concern.